Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Introduction

 In this paper, we broaden the applicability of inverse optimization for clinical pathway concordance measurement to diseases with more complex patient journeys by focusing on \emph{hierarchical networks}.
 When we refer to a hierarchical network, we mean that the overall connected network is composed of nested subnetworks that are defined over multiple ``levels'' -- each subnetwork has nodes that represent subnetworks in a lower level.
-This structure facilitates the modeling of long pathways by dividing them into shorter sections, and allows us to incorporate important contextual information by using appropriately designed levels.
+Diseases with complex patient journeys have many different reference pathways which are also long.
+In addition, the presence or absence of some activities can depend on previous activities.
+These characteristics are challenging to model using a single network.
+The hierarchical structure facilitates the modeling of long pathways by dividing them into shorter sections, and allows us to incorporate important contextual information by using appropriately designed levels.
+This structure also helps to model the dependencies of clinical activities by defining the conditions on multiple subnetworks.
 We will define the shortest path problem on this hierarchical network in a recursive fashion.
 The inverse optimization model is derived from the shortest path problem and aims to identify a cost vector such that a given clinical pathway is a shortest path in the hierarchical network.